Tutorial | Tune the model (ML Practitioner part 3)¶

 This means Dataiku will take the first N rows of the dataset and randomly take 80% of those rows to train the model.
 This could result in a very biased view of the dataset.

-Looking at our dataset, and analyzing the high_revenue column, our target column, we can see that there is a class imbalance.
+If we return to the customers_labeled dataset in the Flow, and analyze the high_revenue column, our target column, we can see that there is a class imbalance.

 This could be problematic when taking only the first N rows of the dataset and randomly splitting it into train and test sets.
 However, since our dataset is small, we’ll keep the default sampling & splitting strategy.